imarenco/MissionConnect/README.md

 - **Map Integration**: Google Maps API or Mapbox for mapping and location services.
 - **Authentication**: JWT (JSON Web Tokens) for secure user authentication.

+## Ignacio Favorite quote

+2 Nefi 2:25: "Adam fell that men might be; and men are, that they might have joy."